ping/odmpy/README.md

 ### Unable to download odm files?

-Overdrive no longer shows the odm download links for MacOS 10.15 (Catalina) and newer.
+OverDrive no longer shows the odm download links for MacOS 10.15 (Catalina) and newer.
 There are many ways to get around this but the easiest for me was to use a [bookmarklet](https://support.mozilla.org/en-US/kb/bookmarklets-perform-common-web-page-tasks).
 Follow the instructions in this [gist](https://gist.github.com/ping/b58ae66359691db1d08f929a9e57a03d)